 After you’ve worked up an appetite in the exhibition, get cozy at CLAY Restaurant overlooking Queen’s Park.
 Try Chef Bianca Azupardo’s special Savour menu or warm up with a hot drink and a freshly baked dessert.
 Make a reservation ahead of time to secure your table.

 Discover unique, hand-crafted gifts at the Gardiner Shop

 Skip the malls and shop local this holiday season.
 The Gardiner Shop is your destination for Canadian-made, hand-crafted gifts sure to please even the pickiest person on your holiday list.
 From one-of-a-kind jewellery to cozy artisan-crafted mugs and show-stopping sculptures, the Shop is full of unique gift options to explore.
 Plus, Gardiner Friends receive 20% off their Shop purchases until the end of the year!

 Get the family together for festive art activities

 Join us throughout December for additional holiday-inspired family activities.
 Hand build a wintery mug, make a snowflake ornament, or come to our annual holiday Family Day on December 15.
 We’ll be making felt holiday cards, decorating sugar cookies, and crafting cut-out clay ornaments!

 The Gardiner Museum will be open daily throughout December, with the exception of December 25 and 26.
-We will also be closing at 3 pm on December 31.
+We will also be closing at 3 pm on December 24 and 31.
 Visit us on Wednesday nights for free admission between 4 – 9 pm!
 Plan your visit.

 111 Queen's Park